Spring cleaning? Here’s what Goodwill actually wants you to donate - NewsBreak

 The only thing Nelson said the Goodwill branch she works with in Arizona can’t accept is toxic waste.
 Pretty much everything else is fair game.

 “We know that when somebody is choosing to donate their items to Goodwill, or choosing to donate to any organization, they’re making an effort, especially if it’s during spring cleaning.
 They spent a lot of time going through those items.
-Those items at one point meant something special and dear to them. — So if it doesn’t work for, you donate it to Goodwill, and we’ll make sure that we get the best use of it.”
+Those items at one point meant something special and dear to them. — So if it doesn’t work for, you donate it to Goodwill, and we’ll make sure that we get the best use of it.”14-year-old killed in DeKalb County hit and run

 Your local Goodwill locations may have additional restrictions, so be sure to check with the individual store before donating.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.